dribnet/purvs/README.md

 ## MDDN 242 2022 Assignment 2

-(Replace this README with information about your alphabet.
-This is an example.)

-Each of my letters is composed with two circles.
-The size and position of the first circle is fixed, but the location and size of the second circle is controlled by three parameters.
+##Created this sketch of ABC using sine waves.

-The three parameters per letter:
+The parameters per letter:
-  * `size` : radius of the second circle
+  * "wave2": does it need a second sine wave for the letter, true or false
+  * "offsetx": x offset for first sine wave
+  * "offsety": y offset for first sine wave
-  * `offsetx` : x offset of the second circle relative to the first one
+  * "offsetx2": x offset for second sine wave
-  * `offsety` : y offset of the second circle relative to the first one
+  * "offsety2": y offset for second sine wave
+  * "rotate1": rotation in degrees for first sine wave
+  * "rotate2": rotation in degrees for second sine wave
+  * "peaks1": how many 'peaks' there are in first sine wave, can go negative to flip it
+  * "peaks2": how many 'peaks' there are in second sine wave
+  * "peak1H": how 'high' the peaks are for first sine wave
+  * "peak2H": how 'high' the peaks are for second sine wave